-The Designated Safeguarding Lead or deputies will make the decision if a referral is needed to the Barking and Dagenham Assessment Team based on digital referral form and other known evidence.
+The Designated Safeguarding Lead or Deputies will make the decision if a referral is needed to the Barking and Dagenham Assessment Team based on digital referral form and other known evidence.

-For referral to the Barking and Dagenham Assessment Team, contact 0208 227 3811 or 020 8594 8356 (out of hours) and speak to a referrals officer.
-This will need to be followed up with written confirmation using a Multi Agency Referral Form (MARF) which must be faxed or emailed through using a secure email or password protected document.
+For referral to the Barking and Dagenham Assessment Team, contact 020 8227 3811 or 020 8594 8356 (out of hours) and speak to a referrals officer.
+This will need to be followed up with written confirmation using a Multi-Agency Referral Form (MARF) which must be faxed or emailed through using a secure email or password protected document.
 MARF forms are kept in the CP file on the shared administration drive (S).
+Alternatively you would use the new online MARF which can be found here.

-Any member of staff can contact and refer to social services in an emergency and when a member of the safeguarding team is not available using the above contacts.
+Any member of staff can contact and refer to Social Services in an emergency and when a member of the Safeguarding Team is not available using the above contacts.
 It is advised staff seek the support of a member of the Senior Leadership Team in such circumstances.

-JRCS will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and the CP/Safeguarding member of staff on call will make contact with the parent in the event of a concern, suspicion or disclosure.
+JRCS will normally seek to discuss any concerns about a student with their parents.
+This must be handled sensitively and the Safeguarding Team member of staff on call will contact the parent in the event of a concern, suspicion or disclosure.
 However, if JRCS believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care.

-Where there are concerns about forced marriage or honour based violence parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
+Where there are concerns about forced marriage or honour-based violence, parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.

-If a member of staff making a safeguarding referral is not satisfied the situation has been dealt with appropriately they should speak to a senior member of the safeguarding team in the first instance and if still unsatisfied the headteacher should be contacted
+If a member of staff making a safeguarding referral is not satisfied the situation has been dealt with appropriately, they should speak to a senior member of the Safeguarding Team in the first instance and, if still unsatisfied, the Headteacher should be contacted.